 The adoption of the Uniform Systems of Accounts for Class A and for Class B, C, and D water utilities shall not be construed as binding this Commission to approve or to accept any item set out in any account for the purpose of fixing rates or of determining other matters which may come before this Commission.

 The Commission’s Division of Water and Audits, or its successor division, shall assess the need to propose updates to the Uniform Systems of Accounts for Commission consideration on a five year cycle beginning 2022.
+This assessment shall include input from the regulated water utilities and an opportunity for interested parties to comment on any proposed changes to the USOAs.

 The Commission’s Executive Director shall serve a copy of this decision via electronic mail to all Class A, B, and C water utilities.